datastax/csharp-driver/CONTRIBUTING.md

 dotnet test src/Cassandra.Tests/Cassandra.Tests.csproj -f net8
 ```

-The target frameworks supported by the test projects are `net8` and `net481` (by default).
-If you set the `BuildAllTargets` environment variable, the test projects will support these targets:
+The target frameworks supported by the test projects are:

 - `net462`
 - `net472`
 - `net481`
-- `net6`
-- `net7`(not LTS, might be removed at some point)
 - `net8`

 Running the unit tests for a single target should take no more than 5 minutes (usually less):